absolutelightning/treds/README.md

 * `GET key` - Get a value for a key
 * `DEL key` - Delete a key
 * `MGET key1 key2`- Get values for multiple keys
-* `DELPREFIX` - Delete all keys having a common prefix
+* `DELPREFIX prefix` - Delete all keys having a common prefix
 * `DBSIZE` - Get number of keys in the db
 * `SCANKEYS offset prefix count` - Returns the count number of keys matching prefix starting from an index in lex order
 * `SCANKVS offset prefix count` - Returns the count number of keys/value pair in which keys match prefix starting from an index in lex order